Code-Institute-Submissions/TjoAlex-constructionconsultant/README.md

 ??

 # Credits
+As far as I have heard, a good developer needs to google and search a lot for answers they don't themself know the answer of.
+I Feel much grateful for having platforms that makes it so easy to find so much information and that's why on my list bellow there is a lot to cover, all because I want to make sure everyone that posted something helping me go futher along in my process of building this site get credit for that.
+This so that articles, videos and sometimes just comments on a chat redgarding this subject continues to grow and can keep helping and learning newbies as me valuable knowledge.

 * Bootstrap for using their grid system <a href="https://getbootstrap.com/docs/4.6/getting-started/introduction/">Bootstrap</a>
 * Fontawesome for borrowing their icons <a href="https://fontawesome.com/v5.15/icons/envelope?style=solid">Fontawesome</a>
 * Unsplash for borrowing some of their images <a href="https://unsplash.com/">Unsplash</a>